xianwew/Microservice-E-Commerce-FullStack/README.md

 #### Redis Sentinel

-- Enhances performance through distributed caching and session management, with a master-slave setup for high availability and reliability.
+- Enhances performance through distributed caching, with a master-slave setup for high availability and reliability.

 #### Databases (Order, User, Item)